-There are so many ways to cook lamb, but I love to brown the meat to seal in the juices and stew it to achieve a rich, tender result.
+There are so many ways to cook lamb stew, from slow cooker to instant pot options.
+I like to do this the old-fashioned way.
+I brown the lamb to seal in the juices and stew it to achieve a rich, tender result.
 If you’re off-put by the flavor, this recipe will undo all of your worries.
 The addition of red wine, tomato paste, and fresh seasonings alleviate the gaminess that many people associate with lamb.
 This combination imparts a robust taste with a slowly-simmered texture that melts in your mouth.

 Easter Lamb Stew

-3 lbs. lamb stew meat, cut into 1 ½-inch pieces and trimmed of excess fat
+- 3 lbs lamb stew meat cut into 1/2-inch pieces and trimmed of excess fat

-½ lb. small red potatoes, scrubbed and quartered (substitute sweet potatoes for Paleo version)
+- 3 medium red potatoes scrubbed and quartered substitute sweet potatoes for Paleo version

 - In a large pot or Dutch oven, heat the oil and brown the lamb.
 If need be, do this in small batches so as to not crowd the pot.
 Continue until all the lamb has been browned, adding more oil if needed.
 Once browned, set aside.